ChrisPritchard/ctf-writeups/tryhackme-rooms/red-team-capstone-challenge/report.md

 To gain remote command execution, [PsExec from Systools](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec) was used: `.\PsExec.exe -accepteula \\rootdc.thereserve.loc cmd`, which opened a command shell.
 To complete the compromise, a user was created (`net user aquinas [REDACTED] /add` again), and added to the enterprise admins group directly with `net group "Enterprise Admins" aquinas /add`.
 The consultant could then remote desktop direct to the root domain controller, proving compromise of the entire forest.

 ## Stage 4: Access to the Swift system and demonstrating impact

+With an enterprise admin user it was possible to remote directly to the BANKDC domain controller in the bank domain.
+After gaining access, another user was added as before and explicitly added to the domain admins group for the bank domain.
+With this new user all machines were accesable, and it was also possible to perform a DC sync: `proxychains python3.9 /opt/impacket/examples/secretsdump.py -just-dc aquinas:[REDACTED]@10.200.116.101`.
+Note that in order to do this, a reverse_ssh client connection was propagated through to the bank domain using remote port forwarding as described above.
+This gave all hashes for the bank domain.

+The server `jmp.bank.thereserve.loc` was the only machine capable of accessing the http://swift.bank.thereserve.loc website, and this machine had two users under its user folder: a.holt and a.turner.
+The password hash for a.turner could be cracked with `hashcat -m 1000 hash rockyou.txt`, though as domain admin their passwords could also simply be changed.
+Logging on as these users and opening up the website in the Chrome browswer revealed both users had saved their credentials for the system in Chrome's password manager - these passwords could be recovered via the Password Manager interface.
+Both a.holt and a.turner had the 'approval' role within Swift.

+To perform a transaction and demonstrate impact, in addition to the accounts provided by The Reserve bank's security team, the consultant needed access to both capturers and approvers.
+To find a capturer account, other machines in the bank domain were connected to and enumerated.
+On WORK2 the user c.young had a note in their document's folder saying they were a capturer, and that their password in Swift was the same as their AD password.
+Their hash was the same as a.turner's indicating they shared the same AD password and so the consultant was able to log in as c.young.

+In summary, to perform a swift transaction from the JMP server, the consultant gathered:

+- a source account and destination account provided by the security team, Aquinas@source.loc and Aquinas@destination.loc respectively
+- a capturer account, c.youn@bank.thereserve.loc
+- an approver account, a.turner@bank.thereserve.loc

+They were then able to:

+1. issue a transaction using the account IDs for their created accounts
+2. collect the PIN sent to their email and verify the transaction in the interface
+3. log in as a capturer and forward the transaction
+4. log in as an approver and approve the transaction

+In so doing, the complete compromise of the network and the banks financial security was proved.

 ## Summary & Recommendations